cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 Concept: Regions & Institutions
 -------------------------------

-|Cyclus| establishes a hierarchy of agents: Facility agents are operated by
+|Cyclus| establishes a hierarchy of agents: Facility agents are managed by
 Institution agents that exist within a Region agent.
-This sense of ownership and coarse "geolocation" allow for modifications of the interaction behavior among agents.
-For example, two facilities who trade in the same commodity, but that exist in different regions may be disallowed from participating in a trade.
+This series of ownership allow for control of the interaction behavior between agents.
+For example, two facilities may not be allowed to trade if they are in two different regions.

 Every |Cyclus| simulation needs at least one Region and one Institution, and in this case, we'll use the simplest options: